 (3) For most structural members, the coefficient of variation of G may be considered small if:

-it is not greater than 5 %, when verifying limit states involving overturning or uplift; or
+— it is not greater than 5 %, when verifying limit states involving overturning or uplift; or

-it is not greater than 10 %, otherwise.
+— it is not greater than 10 %, otherwise.

 NOTE See EN 1997 for the assessment of the coefficient of variation of permanent actions from the ground.